Towards a Finer Classification of Strongly Minimal Sets: in Hrushovski's first example

 Case 3. $\rho(A^{m+1}_{j,1}) \subset M -\Ascr$: Then we put $\tilde \Ascr^m = \Ascr^{m-1}\cup \rho(A^{m+1}_{j,1})$.
 Note that $\tilde \Ascr^m$ is a $G_{\{I\}}$-normal with height $m$.
 Applying the global induction hypothesis $\sdim_m$ to $\tilde \Ascr^m$, we see $\rho(A^{m+1}_{j,1})$ is safe.

 Thus, in each case $\rho(A^{m+1}_{j,1})$ is safe.
 So, by Lemma~\ref{one-copynew}.3, $A^{m+1}_{j,1}$ is safe. \end{proof}

-Because `$A^{m+1}_{j,1}$ determines $A^{m}_{i,1}$' produces a decreasing chain of complicated sub/superscripts, we introduce a notation for a descending sequence, which is relative to given $G_{\{I\}}$-invariant petal $A^{m+1}_{j,1}$, and describes the `root' below $A^{m+1}_{j,1}$ that controls its intersection with $\sdcl^*(I)$.
+We have finished if the descending sequence described before Lemma~\ref{B+0} stops immediately; we now consider the alternative.
+Because `$A^{m+1}_{j,1}$ determines $A^{m}_{i,1}$' produces a decreasing chain of complicated sub/superscripts, we introduce a notation for a descending sequence, which is relative to a given $G_{\{I\}}$-invariant petal $A^{m+1}_{j,1}$, and describes the `root' below $A^{m+1}_{j,1}$ that controls its intersection with $\sdcl^*(I)$.
 Recall that capital Roman letters ($A,B$) denote petals, while script letters $\Ascr$ denote initial segments of a tree-decomposition.

 \begin{definition} [Determined Sequences] We write $\Upsilon(A)$ for the petal determined (Definition~\ref{gendef}) by $A$.
 Then $\Upsilon^k(A)$ denotes the kth iteration of this operation. \begin{enumerate} \item As usual, $\Ascr^m = \bigcup_{i\leq m}\Ascr^i$.